 On return to the hotel, we had planned another walk around the nearby village of Huby, but bedraggled and wet we opted for the warmth of our accommodation and a sumptuous early evening meal.

 There was no rain today.
 The forty minutes drive to Helmsley was a dry one!
-Our aim was to visit the impressive ruins of one of England’s most powerful Cistercian monasteries, Rievaulx Abbey.
+We aimed to visit the impressive ruins of one of England’s most powerful Cistercian monasteries, Rievaulx Abbey.
 We were to follow the same route that the Medieval monks walked from the Abbey to Helmsley.

-We left my Fiesta in the car-park that serves both the 900 year old medieval fortress, Helmsley Castle and the starting point of the Rievaulx Trail and set off accompanied by several other socially distanced parties.
-This is a well trodden path so my GPS was relatively redundant, but it still bleeped reassuringly at each twist and turn in the trail to confirm that were were on track.
+We left my Fiesta in the car park that serves both the 900-year-old medieval fortress, Helmsley Castle and the starting point of the Rievaulx Trail and set off accompanied by several other socially distanced parties.
+This is a well-trodden path so my GPS was relatively redundant, but it still bleeped reassuringly at each twist and turn in the trail to confirm that we were on track.
 The path gave great views of the castle and the dale until we descended steeply through a series of individually named woods, resplendent in their bright autumn colours.
 Arriving at the abbey sited at the head of the dale, we satisfied ourselves with chocolate and ginger beer drinks in the cafe, seated at a table which gave magnificent views of this historical structure.

 Thirst quenched and photos taken, moving on we completed our circuit by returning to Helmsley through the pretty sunken valley of Beck Dale.
 Today it is used principally as a location for pheasant shooting and indeed we came across a shooting party returning to their Range Rovers with dogs in tow.
 Throughout the dale we came across hundreds of squawking, scattering birds, blissfully unaware that their days were numbered.

-On a foul and miserable day we checked out of the hotel and drove through torrential, driving rain, whipped up by 50mph gusts of wind back to Harborough.
-A very unpleasant journey made worse by a strategic detour to avoid a 45 minute delay on the MI caused by an accident on the notorious Catthorpe Intersection.
-AND to cap a rubbish day, it was announced during the evening that a second national lock-down will be imposed across England from midnight on Thursday with all nonessential shops, restaurants, pubs and leisure facilities to close for at least four weeks.
+On a foul and miserable day, we checked out of the hotel and drove through torrential, driving rain, whipped up by 50mph gusts of wind back to Harborough.
+A very unpleasant journey was made worse by a strategic detour to avoid a 45-minute delay on the MI caused by an accident on the notorious Catthorpe Intersection.
+And to cap a rubbish day, it was announced during the evening that a second national lock-down will be imposed across England from midnight on Thursday with all nonessential shops, restaurants, pubs and leisure facilities to close for at least four weeks.
 This means that Jamie and Ruth’s trip to Sweden next week will not happen and neither will my visit to Holmfirth and Norah Batty’s Cottage with friends.